faisalamin77/organic-fruits/README.md

 # OrganicFruits

-## Covered Functionality and Architecture
+## Covered functionality and architecture
     - Internationalization
     - Unit tests (ApppComponent, FeaturedPlaylistComponent, DataApiService)
     - Modularized the app as: